awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

-# Creating Dynamic Automation Workflows with Conditional Branching<a name="automation-branchdocs"></a>
+# Creating dynamic Automation workflows with conditional branching<a name="automation-branchdocs"></a>

 By default, the steps that you define in the `mainSteps` section of an Automation document, or playbook, run in sequential order\.
 After one action is completed, the next action specified in the `mainSteps` section begins\.
 Furthermore, if an action fails to run, the entire Automation workflow fails \(by default\)\.
 You can use the `aws:branch` Automation action and the Automation document options described in this section to create Automation workflows that perform *conditional branching*\.
 This means that you can create Automation workflows that jump to a different step after evaluating different choices or that dynamically respond to changes when a step completes\.
 Here is a list of options that you can use to create dynamic Automation workflows:
 + **aws:branch**: This automation action enables you to create a dynamic Automation workflow that evaluates multiple choices in a single step and then jumps to a different step in the Automation document based on the results of that evaluation\.